jimangel/jimangel.io/content/posts/2021-12-12-what-happens-upgrade-to-kubernetes-v1-24.md

 We need to add `--container-runtime=remote` (has only two arguments, `docker` or `remote`) and `--container-runtime-endpoint=unix:///run/containerd/containerd.sock` (defaults to `unix:///var/run/dockershim.sock`) to the list of arguments.
 The `--container-runtime-endpoint` argument could be any [valid CRI](https://kubernetes.io/docs/setup/production-environment/container-runtimes/#container-runtimes).

-Also, we can get rid of `--network-plugin=cni` as it's a deprecated argument.
+Also, we can eliminate `--network-plugin=cni` as it's a deprecated argument.

-The final file should look like:
+The final file should look like this:

 ```shell
 KUBELET_KUBEADM_ARGS="--container-runtime=remote --container-runtime-endpoint=unix:///run/containerd/containerd.sock --pod-infra-container-image=k8s.gcr.io/pause:3.6"